15th century hall house hosting the fascinating museum of Sussex Folklore

-The house was owned in turn by Henry VIII, Thomas Cromwell, Anne of Cleves, Mary I and Elizabeth I. It is now furnished with 17th & 18th century country furniture and domestic objects while the garden is planted with over 170 culinary, medicinal & household herbs.
-The resident curator gives fascinating tours of the house and garden if requested and you are welcome to bring a picnic to eat in the cottage garden.
-Download a property leaflet.
+The house was owned in turn by Henry VIII, Thomas Cromwell, Anne of Cleves, Mary I and Elizabeth I. It is now furnished with 17th & 18th century country furniture and domestic objects collected by John Godwin-King, who gifted these and the house to us.

 Open: March to October 10.30am to 5.30pm.
 Sunday 12pm opening.
-Closed Mondays except during August and Bank Holidays.
+Closed Mondays except Bank Holidays.